-Step 1: Choose the fruit that you want to use.
+Choose the combination of fruit that you want to use and place it in a large bowl.
 If you’re adding bananas or kiwi, you’ll want to add them at the end so they don’t get mushy.
-If you’re adding apples or pears, then sprinkle them with a little lemon juice to prevent them from turning brown.
 I like to have a mixture of textures and flavors.
 My favorite combination is peaches, cherries, blueberries and kiwi.

 You can serve this right away or refrigerate for an hour to let the flavors soak into the fruit.

 This will keep in an airtight container in the refrigerator for about 2 days depending on the type of fruit you use.
 If using bananas, try adding them to individual servings to avoid the rest of the salad from getting mushy.